North East Branch1st August 2020 by Stuart Chandler

 Before meetings were cancelled we had established a pattern of four regular dealers per year, these being:

-Sean Clover – who comes over from Rochdale, and is fairly new to the card scene over our area, though you may also know him from the Durham Postcard, Cigarette Card and Stamp Fair.
+Sean Clover – who comes over from Rochdale, and is fairly new to the card scene over our area, though you may also know him from the BIG Durham Postcard, Cigarette Card and Stamp Fair.
 He took the slot vacated by John Shaw, who was cutting back on his travelling.

 Sean may not have a huge stock, but his condition is really good and he often comes with unusual sets, including this one of Peninsular ‘Hindu Gods’ in really lovely condition, snapped up by a delighted buyer recently.